 8. Take deep breaths.
 Breathing patterns vary depending on our stress levels.
 Slower, fuller breaths help to relax the body, slow down the heart rate and return the system to a calmer more focused state.
 Once in bed, become aware of your breathing.
 Take full breaths: in through the nose and out through the mouth.
 Continue until you feel your heart rate slow and the body relax.

-9. Meditate.
+9. Meditate and reduce audiovisual stimulation.
 You do not have to be trained at meditating technique to let the mind quieten before bed.
 Start with deep breathing and try to empty the mind of all thought.
+Switching off TV, musics and putting away the book a few minutes before sleeping will help quieten the mind and promote better sleep.